Martouta/custom-rails-engine-generator/README.md

 The purpose of this is not to be bullet-proof, but just a handy way to create components (rails engines) just as custom as I want them.
 I'm sure that more people can adapt this to your needs.

 To run this, I am assuming that you have Rails installed.
+But you do not need to run this script from the path where you have the rails project.

 Run it like:
 ```